travellingsasa/ds-wsl-setup/instructions.md

 ```
 echo $Shell
 ```
-It shoul say something like "/usr/bin/zsh".
+It should say something like "/usr/bin/zsh".

 Install or enable plugins in zsh.
 Firs clone the plugins and then add them to your zsh config file.